rschmukler/PlugDJFluid/README.md

 [PlugDJ](http://plug.dj).

 ## Features
-Growl Notifications for:
+### Growl Notifications for:
 - Friend Join
 - Track change
 - New Fan

+### AutoDJ Attempt
+Automatically tries to DJ if there is a spot available

+### Dock Options
-Also adds dock options to mute Plug.dj (and subsequently surpress the Growl notifications).
+Adds dock options to mute Plug.dj (and subsequently surpress the Growl notifications).

 ## Installation